kdavila/lecturemath/ACCESS2021_release/README.md

      CC_CONFLICTS_OUTPUT = tempo_cc_conflicts_
      CC_ST3D_OUTPUT = tempo_cc_ST3D_

 These CCs are used for semantic lecture video segmentation.
-In `python pre_ST3D_v3.0_04_vid_segmentation.py`, there are three vide segmentation options:
+In `python pre_ST3D_v3.0_04_vid_segmentation.py`, there are three video segmentation options:

 - SUMS: It uses sliding window to find video keyframes that have the maximum content.
 [This method](https://ieeexplore.ieee.org/document/4351897) is from one of the baselines in the [previous work](https://www.cs.rit.edu/~rlaz/files/Kenny_ICDAR_2017.pdf).
 - CC Conflicts: It splits video via minimizing the CCs conflict.
 This method is a variation of the [previous work](https://www.cs.rit.edu/~rlaz/files/Kenny_ICDAR_2017.pdf).